Cycle Logo

 When is Bare Metal the Right Choice?

 Are performance, predictability, security, and control non-negotiable?
-You might be looking at gaining quite a bit from adopting bare metal into your infrastructure.
+You might gain quite a bit by adopting bare metal into your infrastructure.

-Let's take a closer look at some places bare metal can have a big impact.
+Let's take a closer look at where bare metal can have a big impact.

 Performance: Virtualization Overhead Is Real

 All virtual machines run on a hypervisor layer.
 Part of what this layer does is emulate hardware.
-While there are now very efficient hypervisors like (KVM and Hyper-V) there's always some cost.
-The places that are impacted the most are:
+While there are now very efficient hypervisors (KVM, Hyper‑V), there's always some cost.
+The places most impacted are:

 • CPU-bound workloads: Virtualization intercepts privileged instructions, introducing latency.